Danial-Kord/DigiHuman/README.md

   </a>
 </div>

-7. Run the application and you can now select your character for showing animation!
+7. Run the application and you can now select your character for rendering animation!

 # Features
 <!-- ROADMAP -->